 In a long-term safety trial, 507 subjects were treated for up to 52 weeks with glycopyrrolate 15.6 mcg twice-daily or indacaterol 75 mcg once-daily.
 The demographic and baseline characteristics of the long-term safety trial were similar to those of the placebo-controlled efficacy trials described above.
 The adverse reactions reported in the long-term safety trial were consistent with those observed in the placebo-controlled trials of 12 weeks.
 Additional adverse reactions that occurred with a frequency greater than or equal to 2% in the group receiving glycopyrrolate 15.6 mcg twice-daily that exceeded the frequency of indacaterol 75 mcg once-daily in this trial were: diarrhea, nausea, upper abdominal pain, fatigue, bronchitis, pneumonia, rhinitis, back pain, arthralgia, dyspnea, and wheezing.

 The following additional adverse reactions have been identified during worldwide post-approval use of glycopyrrolate, the active ingredient in Seebri Neohaler, at higher than the recommended dose.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
-These adverse reactions are: angioedema and paradoxical bronchospasm.
+These adverse reactions are: angioedema, paradoxical bronchospasm and dysphonia.